JacobFV/mln-dashboard/README.md

 │   ├── styles: stylesheets
 │   ├── server_js: server-side code (javascript)
 |   └── server_py: server-side code (python)
-| README: documentation for internal and (future) anaymous developers
-| LICENSE: MIT License
+├─ README: documentation for internal and (future) anaymous developers ├─ LICENSE: MIT License
-| ...staticly compiled files and directories
+├─ ...staticly compiled files and directories
-| ...npm stuff
+├─ ...npm stuff
-| ...github stuff
+└─ ...github stuff
 ```

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+### Frontend

+Pages are defined in `pages/` directory and written in ReactJS (mostly typescript).

 ### Backend server

 We haven't decided yet how to handle the backend server.

+**TODO**.
+Explain and justify graphQL is used as the interface for all backend API calls.
+- flexible to data. show how python data is effortlessly serialized and reconstructed.
+- flexible to growth. explain how it can be grown
+- flexible to platform. find python and nodejs solutions.

 #### javascript